April O'Neil: Teenage Mutant Ninja Turtles: Out of the Shadows

 Fox reprised her role in the sequel Teenage Mutant Ninja Turtles: Out of the Shadows.

 Teenage Mutant Ninja Turtles: Mutant Mayhem

-April will appear in the upcoming 2023 CGI film Teenage Mutant Ninja Turtles: Mutant Mayhem, she is voiced by Ayo Edebiri.
+April appears in the 2023 CGI film Teenage Mutant Ninja Turtles: Mutant Mayhem, she is voiced by Ayo Edebiri.
+She is portrayed as a plus-sized teenage black girl who also wears glasses like Donatello and is the love interest to Leonardo.
+April is depicted as wanting to be a journalist, but is camera shy, resulting in an incident where she vomited and earned the nicknames "April O'Puke" and "Puke Girl" from her classmates.
+She plays a vital role in the climax where she spreads the message that the Turtles are fighting against Superfly and not with him.
+In the post-credits scene, she is seen attending prom with Leonardo, though clarifies she is only doing so as a friend.
+This is the second black iteration of the character since the Rise of the Teenage Mutant Ninja Turtles series, produced by Nickelodeon also in this case.

 Other appearances

 In the two-part anime Mutant Turtles: Superman Legend, April was voiced by Emi Shinohara.
 April made a live-action appearance in the TMNT: Coming Out of Their Shells musical tour played by Sherie Rene Scott whose role was to incite the live audience to interact with the stage performers and encourage the Turtles when needed.